Second Marriage Engagement Ring Etiquette May 10, 2021 – Posted in: Jewelry Blog

 Engagement rings don’t age like clothing or wallpaper do.
 If it was beautiful 20 or 30 years ago, it will be beautiful now.
 Not to say you should use the same engagement ring, of course, just that a similar style is perfectly appropriate.

-One thing about engagement rings (and wedding bands) that you should observe, though, is that it’s better to stop wearing them when embarking on a new engagement.
-It may be that you first marriage ended due to the sad loss of a husband, but wearing your rings from that marriage might make your new partner slightly uncomfortable.
+One thing about second marriage engagement rings (and wedding bands) that you should keep as a rule, though, is that it’s better to stop wearing the old ones when embarking on a new engagement.
+It may be that your first marriage ended due to the sad loss of a husband, but wearing your rings from that marriage might make your new partner slightly uncomfortable.
 Again, there are many reasonable exceptions to this rule.

 There’s no scale of what is appropriate for a first engagement and for a second.